-In March 2021, we entered into the Stanford License Agreement, pursuant to which we are required to pay annual license maintenance fees, beginning on the first anniversary of the effective date of the agreement and ending upon the first commercial sale of a product, method, or service in the licensed field of use, as follows: \$25,000 for each first and second year, \$35,000 for each third and fourth year, and \$50,000 at each anniversary thereafter ending upon the first commercial sale.
-We are also obligated to pay late-stage clinical development milestones and first commercial sales milestone payments of up to \$9.0 million in total.
+In March 2021, we entered into the Stanford License Agreement.
+In July 2023, we entered into an amendment to the Stanford License Agreement to modify certain milestones set forth thereunder.
+Pursuant to the Stanford License Agreement we are required to pay annual license maintenance fees, beginning on the first anniversary of the effective date of the agreement and ending upon the first commercial sale of a product, method, or service in the licensed field of use, as follows: \$25,000 for each first and second year, \$35,000 for each third and fourth year, and \$50,000 at each anniversary thereafter ending upon the first commercial sale.
+We are also obligated to pay late-stage clinical development milestone payments and first commercial sales milestone payments of up to \$9.0 million in total.
 We will also pay low single-digit royalties on net sales of licensed products.
-All products are in development as of March 31, 2023, and no such royalties were due as of such date and no milestones were achieved.
+All products were in development as of March 31, 2024, and no such royalties were due as of such date and no milestones were achieved.